DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 From the view of each trace, the Code Hotspots tab highlights profiling data scoped on the selected spans.

-The values on the left side is the time spent in that method call during the selected span.
+The values on the left side represent the time spent in that method call during the selected span.
 Depending on the runtime and language, the categories vary:
 {{< programming-lang-wrapper langs="java,python,go,ruby,dotnet,php" >}}
 {{< programming-lang lang="java" >}}
 - **CPU** shows the time taken executing CPU tasks.
 - **Synchronization** shows the time spent waiting on monitors, the time a thread is sleeping and the time it is parked.
-- **VM operations** shows the time taken waiting for VM operations (garbage collections, compilation, safepoints, heap dumps, ...).
+- **VM operations** shows the time taken waiting for VM operations (for example, garbage collections, compilation, safepoints, and heap dumps).
 - **File I/O** shows the time taken waiting for a disk read/write operation to execute.
 - **Socket I/O** shows the time taken waiting for a network read/write operation to execute.
 - **Monitor enter** shows the time a thread is blocked on a lock.
-- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the above categories.
+- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the previous categories.
 {{< /programming-lang >}}
 {{< programming-lang lang="python" >}}
 - **CPU** shows the time taken executing CPU tasks.
 - **Lock Wait** shows the time a thread is blocked on a lock.
-- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the above categories.
+- **Uncategorized** shows the time taken to execute the span that cannot be placed into one of the previous categories.
 {{< /programming-lang >}}
 {{< programming-lang lang="ruby" >}}
 - **CPU** shows the time taken executing CPU tasks.